 enough time to change the clubhead speed.

-are very good swings, and have a lot of power.
+Both Rock and karl showed very good swings, and they have a lot of power.
 Both these golfers

 credit Lee Comeaux with adding power to their game.
 But we see here

-that, whatever is causing the improvement, it is not because the right
+that, whatever is causing their improvement, it is not because the right

 hand is pushing the clubhead through impact.
 Physics says that just

 have to be careful about using photography to measure shaft bend.
 There

 is, of course, focal plane distortion; we've already mentioned that.
 It

 is also worth noting that the best measurements of what we are looking